tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 Defers are one of my favorite Go features.

-They offer *predictability* and routinely simplify the way that our code interacts with the host system.
+They offer *predictability* and routinely simplify the way that we interact with the host system.

 So, naturally I got curious and attempted look under the hood to find out how they're implemented.
 Grab some coffee and let's go!